 and bell pepper.

-I have formulated a highly effective appetite suppressant with bitter melon called Diet Rx.
-By taking these capsules, you are likely to consume less food.
+I have formulated an effective appetite suppressant with bitter melon called Diet Rx.
+By taking these capsules you are likely to consume less food.
 By eating less, your blood sugar is less likely to rise as high and therefore you will have better blood sugar management.